Mexico president won't comment on U.S. killing of top Iranian commander

-MEXICO CITY (Reuters) - Mexican President Andres Manuel Lopez Obrador said on Friday that he will not comment on a U.S. air strike in Baghdad that killed the commander of Iran’s elite Quds Force, Qassem Soleimani.
+MEXICO CITY, Jan 3 (Reuters) - Mexican President Andres Manuel Lopez Obrador said on Friday that he will not comment on a U.S. air strike in Baghdad that killed the commander of Iran’s elite Quds Force, Qassem Soleimani.

 “I won’t go into that, that’s to do with foreign politics,” Lopez Obrador said at his daily press conference.